Crownucopia

 Our impact

-Served 200+ women and children living at My Sister’s House.
+Served 200+ women and children living at My Sister’s House, annually.

 Distributed customized care packages with premium hair care, skin care, and personal care items tailored to natural hair textures and diverse skin needs.